The most important thing to remember is that it was not your fault and you are not to blame for what happened.

 Wrap up in something warm and have a hot drink, which will help if you are in shock.

 Call a friend or someone you trust to come and be with you.
-If you don’t feel like talking to someone you know, you can call our helpline or the National Rape Crisis line on 0808 802 9999 (open between 12 noon – 2.30pm and 7 – 9.30pm any day of the year and also between 3 – 5.30pm on weekdays).
+If you don’t feel like talking to someone you know, you can call our helpline or the National 24/7 Rape and Sexual Abuse Support Line on 0800 500 2222 (open 24hrs, every day of the year).

 Get checked medically.
 If you have serious injuries, such as bleeding (especially from your vagina or anus) or severe bruising you can call 999 and ask for an ambulance, or go to A&E for immediate treatment.